CP/M: Displacement by MS-DOS

-By the early 1980s an estimated 2000 CP/M applications existed.
-Many expected that it would be the standard operating system for 16-bit computers.
+By the early 1980s an estimated 2000 CP/M applications existed, far more than for proprietary operating systems like HDOS.
+Many expected that CP/M would be the standard operating system for 16-bit computers.
 In 1980 IBM approached Digital Research, at Bill Gates' suggestion, to license a forthcoming version of CP/M for its new product, the IBM Personal Computer.
 Upon the failure to obtain a signed unilateral non-disclosure agreement, the talks failed, and IBM instead contracted with Microsoft to provide an operating system.

 Many of the basic concepts and mechanisms of early versions of MS-DOS resemble those of CP/M. Internals like file-handling data structures are identical, and both refer to disk drives with a letter (A:, B:, etc.).
 MS-DOS's main innovation was its FAT file system.
 This similarity made it easier to port popular CP/M software like WordStar and dBase.
 However, CP/M's concept of separate user areas for files on the same disk was never ported to MS-DOS.
 Since MS-DOS has access to more memory (as few IBM PCs were sold with less than 64 KB of memory, while CP/M can run in 16 KB if necessary), more commands are built into the command-line shell, making MS-DOS somewhat faster and easier to use on floppy-based computers.

 Although one of the first peripherals for the IBM PC was the Baby Blue card, a SoftCard-like expansion card that lets the PC run 8-bit CP/M software like WordStar not yet available for it, and BYTE in 1982 described MS-DOS and CP/M as David and Goliath, the magazine stated that MS-DOS was "much more user-friendly, faster, with many more advantages, and fewer disadvantages".
 InfoWorld stated in 1984 that efforts to introduce CP/M to the home market had been largely unsuccessful and most CP/M software was too expensive for home users.
 In 1986 the magazine stated that Kaypro had stopped production of 8-bit CP/M-based models to concentrate on sales of MS-DOS compatible systems, long after most other vendors had ceased production of new equipment and software for CP/M. CP/M rapidly lost market share as the microcomputing market moved to the IBM-compatible platform, and never regained its former popularity.
 Byte magazine, one of the leading industry magazines for microcomputers, essentially ceased covering CP/M products within a few years of the introduction of the IBM PC.
 For example, in 1983 there were still a few advertisements for S-100 boards and articles on CP/M software, but by 1987 these were no longer found in the magazine.

 Later versions of CP/M-86 made significant strides in performance and usability and were made compatible with MS-DOS.
 To reflect this compatibility the name was changed, and CP/M-86 became DOS Plus, which in turn became DR-DOS.